MGNute/stamps-tutorial/tutorial.md

     --xml \
     SEPP-RDP-RUMINO-READS_placement.json
 ```
-Download the xml file onto your personal computer.
-Since we are logged in using two layers this year, copying this to your local machine is more trouble than it's worth, so download [this pre-baked version](https://www.dropbox.com/s/sbsi4xthmg2rgp7/SEPP-RDP-RUMINO-READS_placement.tog.xml?dl=0) instead.
-You can get it right from a web browser, or you can use wget from the command line:
+Ordinarily you would download the xml file onto your personal computer.
+Since we are logged in Jupyter this year, copying this to your local machine is more trouble than it's worth, so download [this pre-baked version](https://www.dropbox.com/s/sbsi4xthmg2rgp7/SEPP-RDP-RUMINO-READS_placement.tog.xml?dl=0) instead.
+You can get it right from a web browser, or you can use wget from the terminal if you are using Linux:
 ```
 wget https://www.dropbox.com/s/sbsi4xthmg2rgp7/SEPP-RDP-RUMINO-READS_placement.tog.xml?dl=0
 ```